eikowagenknecht/lootscraper/README.md

 - [ ] Check TODO comments in code.
 - [ ] Before open-sourcing: Make URLs in feed customizable
+- [ ] Normalize database, split into games and offers

 ### Features